 - Summary Leaflet: This leaflet provided information relating to the proposed allocation at Ordsall South.
 It also signposted people where to submit their comments to and the dates and times of the consultation events.
 A copy of the leaflet was delivered to 3,200 homes in the Ordsall area with the Retford Life magazine. - Printed Media: Press releases were made to the local newspaper, the Retford Times.
-An article was also published in the July edition of the Retford Life publication, which has 17,400 copies distributed across Retford and the surrounding areas each month. - Dedicated Webpages: Located on the Council's website, and provided access to a range of resources, including downloadable copies of all documents and consultation resources. - Posters: Placed around the Ordsall area, these were used to advertise the consultation, while signposting where to find more information and the dates of the online events. - Local Plan phone line: A dedicated phone line was created for the consultation period.
-This was live between 9am to 5pm workdays, and calls were directly answered by Planning Offices who addressed queries and provided information on the Local Plan and the consultation. - Site Notices: These resembled traditional planning application site notices and were put up in areas around the Ordsall South site allocation boundary. - Resource Printing Service: As we were unable to leave printed resources in publically accessible locations due to Covid-19, we offered a print service where people could request printed resources and sections of the plan or supporting evidence base and have them posted or emailed to them.
+An article was also published in the July edition of the Retford Life publication, which has 17,400 copies distributed across Retford and the surrounding areas each month. - Dedicated Webpages: Located on the Council's website, and provided access to a range of resources, including downloadable copies of all documents and consultation resources.
+The Local Authority also published articles via the Bassetlaw District Council media centre news section of the website to promote and inform readers about the consultation. - Posters: Placed around the Ordsall area, these were used to advertise the consultation, while signposting where to find more information and the dates of the online events. - Local Plan phone line: A dedicated phone line was created for the consultation period.
+This was live between 9am to 5pm workdays, and calls were directly answered by Planning Offices who addressed queries and provided information on the Local Plan and the consultation. - Site Notices: These resembled traditional planning application site notices and were put up in areas around the Ordsall South site allocation boundary. - Resource Printing Service: As we were unable to leave printed resources in publically accessible locations due to Covid-19, we offered a print service where people could request

-- Social Media: Bassetlaw District Council has accounts with various social media platforms, which helped to promote the messages and content of the DBLP, the consultation and the planned events.
-Platforms include: Facebook and Twitter. - Interactive Policies Map: This was created to provide a visual representation of the Local Plan policies and identified the site allocations. - Frequently Asked Questions: Prior to the consultation a number of questions were written and answered and placed in the FAQ section located on the Council website. - How to Guides: These were created and made available in digital or printed format.
-The Guides were: - How to book onto the Online Draft Local Plan Consultation Events - How to use Teams- Web and Mobile - How to submit your comments online - Email/Post: The initial invite to make representations was sent on June 9th 2021 and was followed by additional reminders.
+- printed resources and sections of the plan or supporting evidence base and have them posted or emailed to them. - Social Media: Bassetlaw District Council has accounts with various social media platforms, which helped to promote the messages and content of the Focussed DBLP, the consultation and the planned events.
+The platforms include: Facebook and Twitter, and social media reach/ impressions were as follows: - o Twitter: 4 tweets with 2,093 impressions - o Facebook: 7 posts with 12,414 reach - Interactive Policies Map: This was created to provide a visual representation of the Local Plan policies and identified the site allocations. - Frequently Asked Questions: Prior to the consultation a number of questions were written and answered and placed in the FAQ section located on the Council website. - How to Guides: These were created and made available in digital or printed format.
+The Guides were: - How to book onto the Online Draft Local Plan Consultation Events - o How to use Teams- Web and Mobile - How to submit your comments online - Email/Post: The initial invite to make representations was sent on June 9th 2021 and was followed by additional reminders.